microsoft/pbiworkshops/Query Folding In An Hour/README.md

 #### Import:
 - Data refresh will take place efficiently for Import model tables (Power Pivot or Power BI Desktop), in terms of resource utilization and refresh duration.

-#### DirectQuery (and Dual storage mode):
+#### DirectQuery (and Dual storage mode - Power BI only):
-- Each DirectQuery (and Dual storage mode table - Power BI only) must be based on a query that can be folded.
+- Each table must be based on a query that can be folded to the source system.

 [Learn more about Connectivity Modes](https://docs.microsoft.com/en-us/power-bi/connect-data/service-dataset-modes-understand)